Gnadenhutten massacre: Removal and massacre

 While the massacre was under way, a messenger sent by the Moravian missionaries in Sandusky on March 3 reached Schoenbrunn on March 6, with the news that the missionaries would be moving to Detroit.
 Two of the Moravian Indians from Schoenbrunn went to inform their brethren in Gnadenhutten but on their journey, saw the mangled body of Joseph Schebosh Jr. They buried his body and quickly returned to warn their brethren in Schoenbrunn as they thought that the others at Gnadenhutten had met the same fate.
-As a result, Moravian Christian Indians at Schoenbrunn were able to flee to Sandusky, escaping the militiamen who had planned to visit Schoenbrunn and commit another massacre.
+As a result, Moravian Christian Indians at Schoenbrunn were able to flee to Sandusky, escaping the militiamen who had planned to travel to Schoenbrunn and commit another massacre.

 In all, the militia murdered and scalped 28 men, 29 women, and 39 children.
 Two Indian boys, one of whom had been scalped, survived to tell of the massacre.
 The militia piled the bodies in the mission buildings and burned the village down.
 They also burned the other abandoned Moravian villages.

 The militiamen had looted the villages prior to their burning.
 The plunder, which needed 80 horses to carry, included everything the people had held: furs for trade, pewter, tea sets, and clothing.
 A few years later, Moravian Christian missionary John Heckewelder collected the remains of the Christian Munsee and Christian Mahican Martyrs and buried them in a mound on the southern side of the village.